-7.1 MEDICAL SERVICES MINIMUM REQUIREMENTS FOR HILL CLIMB AND SPRINT MEETINGS
+MEDICAL SERVICES MINIMUM REQUIREMENTS FOR HILL CLIMB AND SPRINT MEETINGS

 PERSONNEL VEHICLES

-Doctors Paramedic(s) ic(s) First Aid Ambulanc First Aid Ambulance(s) Fast Interv Fast Intervention Special
+Doctors MO Paramedic(s) PM First Aid personnel Ambulance(s) Fast Intervention Vehicle Special Notes

-MO PM personnel Vehicle Notes
+IVIO FIVI personner venicie Notes

-Spri int and 1 M O or 1PM 2 1
+Sprint and 1 MO or 1PM 2 1

-Hille climb
+Hillclimb

-- Medical Officer (MO) Doctor A medical practitioner (doctor) fully registered with the General Medical Council (GMC), and holding appropriate personal medical malpractice insurance cover (excludes NHS Crown Indemnity) - Paramedic (PM) A State Registered Paramedic with the HPC (Health Professionals Council) 2.
-Paramedics must have appropriate personal medical malpractice insurance cover. - Ambulance A vehicle registered as an ambulance with the DVLA (Driver and Vehicle Licencing 3.
-Agency) or similar government licencing authority and complying with FIM minimum equipment regulations for a type C vehicle; that is: - Medical: A stretcher (preferably standardised), oxygen supply, apparatus to immobilise limbs and vertebral column.
-First aid medicaments and materials. - Technical: Radio communication.
-Visible and audible signals. - Staffing: An ambulance must be staffed by two First Aid Personnel (who can be the two minimum First Aid Personnel).
-An ambulance may act as a Medical Centre BUT if so it must be a vehicle in addition to the minimum ambulance requirement. - First Aid Personnel A person holding a current certificate of First Aid competency.
-(Where 4. an event is open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned).
+- Medical Officer (MO) Doctor A medical practitioner (doctor) fully registered with the 1.
+General Medical Council (GMC), and holding appropriate personal medical malpractice insurance cover (excludes NHS Crown Indemnity) - 2.
+Paramedic (PM) A State Registered Paramedic with the HPC (Health Professionals Council) Paramedics must have appropriate personal medical malpractice insurance cover. - 3.
+Ambulance A vehicle registered as an ambulance with the DVLA (Driver and Vehicle Licencing Agency) or similar government licencing authority and complying with FIM minimum equipment regulations for a type C vehicle; that is: Medical: A stretcher (preferably standardised), oxygen supply, apparatus to immobilise limbs and vertebral column.
+First aid medicaments and materials.

+Staffing: An ambulance must be staffed by two First Aid Personnel (who can be the two minimum First Aid Personnel).
+An ambulance may act as a Medical Centre BUT if so it must be a vehicle in addition to the minimum ambulance requirement.

+4. First Aid Personnel A person holding a current certificate of First Aid competency.
+(Where an event is open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned).